MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Approval:**

-    - In this stage, User process the request for Customer Approval and then refer the request to [Under Processing](#under-processing) stage.
+    - In this stage, Waiting for Customer Approval to process Employee Retirement.
+Once the Customer Approved then moved to under processing.

       - *In The action field is following to,*